bernardo1024/Sanwaf/README.md

 ###Custom Datatypes Guide
 	(Character)
 		c		DESCRIPTION:	Any single character
 				FORMAT: 	key=c
 				EXAMPLE: 	parameterName=c
 				VALID: 		any single character

 	(Number)
 		n		DESCRIPTION:	Any positive or negative numeric value ('+' sign NOT allowed; one '-' sign allowed @start of value; no spaces; one '.' allowed)
 				FORMAT:		key=n
 				EXAMPLE:	parameterName=n
 				VALID: 		-321.123		INVALID: +12
 												   0.000			      12.34.56

 	(Delimited list of Numbers)
 		n{}	    DESCRIPTION:	A character separated list of numbers
 				FORMAT:		key=n{<separator char>}
 						Note: the (min,max) settings applies per delimted value
 				EXAMPLE:	parameterName=n{,}
 				VALID:		-321.123,0.000,123,45

 	(Alphanumeric)
 		a		DESCRIPTION:	Valid chars are A-Z, a-z, 0-9.
-				FORMAT: 		key=a
+				FORMAT 		key=a
 				EXAMPLE:	parameterName=a
 				VALID:		abcdefghijklmnopqrstuvwxyz0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ

 	(Alphanumeric and stated additional characters)
 		a{}		DESCRIPTION:	Valid chars are A-Z, a-z, 0-9 *AND* the characters you specify in the curly brackets
 				FORMAT: 	key=a{<characters to allow>}
 						  For <space>, <tab>, <newline>, <carriage return> use: \s \t \n \r respectively
 				EXAMPLE:	parameterName=a{+\s,}
 				VALID:		abcdefghijklm nopqrstuvwxyz+,

 	(String)
 		s 		DESCRIPTION:	Any string.
 						All regex's in the autoRunPatterns are executed against the string
 				FORMAT: 	key=s
 				EXAMPLE:	parameterName=s
 				VALID:		"Hello this string does not contain a XSS payload"

 	(Constant)
 		k{}		DESCRIPTION: 	Constant, must be equal to one of the values specified
 				FORMAT: 	key=k{<comma separated list of strings>}
 				EXAMPLE: 	unitTestString=k{FOO,BAR,FAR}
 				VALID: 		FOO, BAR, FAR

 	(Custom Regex)
 		r{}		DESCRIPTION: 	Custom Regex Expression in this file (for reuse) Custom Regex's are specified in the Shield's customPatterns section Regex must not include the '/' markers nor any flags.
 						For example, only provide the value for <regex>:
 							/<regex>/gimsuy
 				FORMAT: 	key=r{CustomRegexName}
 				EXAMPLE: 	unitTestString=R{date}
 				VALID: 		**depends on regex specified**

 	(Java)
-		j{}		DESCRIPTION: 	Java, call java class for processing -The key value and the ServletRequest object is passed to the method -The method of the Java class must be static, with a string and a ServletRequest parameter that returns a boolean value
+		j{}		DESCRIPTION: 	Java, call java class for processing -The key value and the ServletRequest object is passed to the method -The method of the Java class must be static, with a string and a ServletRequest parameter that returns a boolean value For example:
-								For example:
 							public static boolean methodName(String s, ServletRequest request) return true for threat found, else false;
 						for example: public static boolean sanwafMethod(String s){return true;}
 				FORMAT: 	key=j{fully_qualified_className.methodName()}
 				EXAMPLE: 	unitTestJava=j{com.foo.bar.SomeClass.someMethod()}
 				VALID: 		**depends on class processing**